Solrikk/PicTrace/README.md

 _**PicTrace**_ is a highly efficient image matching platform that leverages computer vision using _**OpenCV**_, deep learning with _**TensorFlow**_ and the _**ResNet50 model**_, asynchronous processing with _**aiohttp**_, and the _**FastAPI**_ web framework for rapid and accurate image search.
 PicTrace allows users to upload images directly or provide URLs, quickly scanning a vast database to find similar images.
 Asynchronous processing ensures smooth and fast visual search, enhancing the user experience.

+# Online Demos

+Curious to see how _PicTrace_ works in real-time?

+Explore my online demo and witness the capabilities of my image matching platform.

+[Online Demo](https://PicTrace.replit.app) - **Give it a try and see for yourself!**

 ![PicTrace Demo](https://github.com/Solrikk/PicTrace/blob/main/assets/gif/Pictrace.gif)

 ## Table of Contents